 Henry is a partner in Obermayer’s Litigation Department and a member of the Catastrophic Loss Group.
-He focuses his practice on commercial litigation, product liability, catastrophic loss and liability, and professional liability....Read More by Author
+Henry has extensive background defending corporate entities in Pennsylvania state and federal courts in automotive product...Read More by Author

 “Reasonableness.”
 What does this mean for commercial property owners?

 “So, you’re telling me there is a chance” is the iconic line from the 1994 blockbuster movie “Dumb and Dumber” starring Jim Carey (as “Lloyd Christmas”) and Lauren Holly (as “Mary Swanson”).
 In the film, Lloyd is enamored with Mary and asks whether there is an opportunity for them to date in the future.
 Mary, however, is not optimistic in her response.
 Specifically, Mary tells Lloyd there is about a 1 in 1,000,000 chance that they could end up dating.